mendywu/bootstrap-experiment/README.md

 # website repo

-Repo to test out bootstrap/ review web development - HTML/CSS JavaScript stuff
+Repo to test out bootstrap/ review web development - HTML/CSS JavaScript stuff/n

--maybe will use for something else in the future, i'll see -currently making custom website
+-maybe will use for something else in the future, i'll see/n -currently making custom website/n
--this important so move along - no need to look at this github page
+-this important so move along - no need to look at this github page/n